Clifftech123/Master-Generics-in-Typescript-blog/README.md

-Blog Post to Master Typescript Generics
+Blog  Post to master  Typescript Generics: How to write a function that accepts any array of objects and returns the first item in the array